Banbury-inc/banbury-cloud-backend/README.md

-# In order to deploy to gcloud

-gcloud auth login

-gcloud auth configure-docker

-deploy to cloud run

-do i need to update dockerfile before I do a git commit?

-select cloud build option instead of local

-test

-# Run server in dev environemnt
+# Banbury Cloud Back End
+This repo contains the server that provides API access to all the functionality of Banbury Cloud.

+# Getting Started

+Run the script
 '''
+./run.sh
+'''

+Or you can run each individually

+Run server in dev environemnt
+'''
 python3  manage.py runserver 0.0.0.0:8080 --noreload
 '''

-# Run Websocket server
+Run Websocket server
 '''
 daphne -p 8082 helloproject.asgi:application
 '''

-# Websocket endpoints

-request file